- American Board of Internal Medicine - Cardiovascular Disease

 - University of Wisconsin, Internal Medicine, WI, 1978

-Medical Director, Henry Ford Center for Structural Heart Disease
+Titles: Medical Director, Center for Structural Heart Disease

 A leader in academic and teaching hospitals for nearly 30 years, and to date, an author of more than 300 hundred peer-reviewed articles and abstracts published in medical literature, Dr. O’Neill has written multiple book chapters, and edited one of the first textbooks in the field of interventional cardiologists.
 He was a founding member of the American Board of Internal Medicine interventional cardiology board, which certifies all interventional cardiologists.